About Manoj

-As a native Sri Lankan, I cut my teeth as a tour guide in Thailand in the early 1990s.
-Learning the local language set me on a five-year path that led into the remote parts of the Far East.
-Back in my homeland Sri Lanka, working for one of the country’s biggest tour companies, I spent many years combing the island for secrets and I still love going back to catch up with my friends in Colombo and my mother who still lives in Mount Lavina.
+I cut my teeth as a tour guide in Thailand in the early 1990s.
+Back in my homeland of Sri Lanka, I worked for one of the country’s biggest tour companies, spending many years combing the island I love for secrets.
+I still return regularly.

-After almost 30 years tailor-making holidays with client-focused luxury specialists in the UK and around the world, I have forged a wealth of close contacts and amassed a treasure trove of specialist knowledge.
-Africa is my latest passion and recent trips to South Africa, Tanzania & Kenya have only made me want to discover more about this fascinating continent.
-One of the most relaxing things you can do is go on a safari and get completely lost in the vast plains of the Masai Mara or the Serengeti.
-I'm already planning a trip to that area in the next few months!
+After almost 30 years tailor-making holidays with client-focused luxury specialists in the UK and around the world, I have a wealth of close contacts and a treasure trove of specialist knowledge.
+Africa is my latest love.
+My most recent trips have been to South Africa, Tanzania and Kenya and each visit fuels my passion.
+Losing yourself in the vast plains of the Masai Mara or the Serengeti is humbling and unforgettable.
+I'm already planning my next trip.

 Where are you originally from and have you lived abroad?